Interfacing DHT22 Humidity & Temperature Sensor with Arduino

 In this project, we are going to build a temperature-controlled fan using Arduino.
 With this circuit, we will be able to adjust the fan speed in our home or office according to the room temperature and also show the temperature and fan speed changes on a 16x2 LCD display.

-If you are a python developer and looking for a way to use python with ESP8266 or ESP32 then this project is for you, because in this project we have not only used python with ESP but we have also used a DHT22 as an example to send data through the mess.
+If you are a Python developer and looking for a way to use Python with ESP8266 or ESP32, then this project is for you, because in this project, we have not only used Python with ESP, but we have also used a DHT22 as an example to send data through a message.

-In this project, we are going to make a small Automatic Temperature Control Circuit that could minimize the electricity charges by varying the AC temperature automatically based on the Room's temperature.
+In this project, we are going to make a small Automatic Temperature Control Circuit that could minimise the electricity charges by varying the AC temperature automatically based on the Room's temperature.

 #include <Wire.h>